 Step 6: technical rehearsal

 Scheduling a tech rehearsal on the same platform you will be using is incredibly important to ensure all team members and speakers have an understanding of the technical nuances and flow of the event.
-It should be held a few days prior to the actual webinar date and last about 30-45 minutes.
-Be sure to include all event team members who will be responsible for something on the day-of the event and all speakers.
+It should be held a few days before the actual webinar date and last about 30-45 minutes.
+Be sure to include all event team members who will be responsible for something on the day of the event and all speakers.

 During the tech rehearsal: